Peru Travel Restrictions - Traveler Information 2022

 Has the Inca Trail route opened right now?

 We are so happy to announce that tourism is back in Cusco and we are happily back in the mountains hiking to Machu Picchu again.
 On July 15, 2021, when the government opens the Inca Trail back up to tourists, we will officially be on every route we offer.
-Despite the government reducing the amount of permits available for the 4, 5 and 7 day Inca Trail treks, there are spaces available for the rest of 2021 and all of 2022.
+Despite the government reducing the amount of permits available for the 4, 5 and 7 day Inca Trail treks, there are spaces available for the rest of 2022.
 We are so excited to welcome everyone back to our wonderful country.

 May I trek if I feel sick?